sandeepkunduri/terraform_training/Day4/3-workspaces/README.md

 ### [TFE] Destroy

-In your 'app-vm-dev' Workspace, navigate to the Variables page.
+In your 'app-web' Workspace, navigate to the Variables page.

 Add a new Environment Variable: "CONFIRM_DESTROY = 1"